-1. Go to the PCC Library Catalog.
+Step 1: Open the PCC Library Catalog.
 A link that opens a new window is listed below.

-2. Type the title of a journal, magazine, or newspaper in the search box.
+Step 2: Type the title of a journal, magazine, or newspaper in the search box.

-4. Click the Search button.
+Step 4: Click the Search button.

 If the title you searched is available, you will get a page with information about that particular periodical, such as the title, publisher, and location.